craftcms/cms/docs/fields.md

 If you’re running a multi-language site with Craft you have the option to mark the field as translatable.

+The available options are:

+* Not translatable
+* Translate for each site
+* Translate for each site group
+* Translate for each language
+* Custom

-If that setting is checked, the field’s values are stored on a per-site basis.
-Otherwise, the values are always copied across all sites.
+If you mark the fields as not translatable, the values are always copied across all sites.

+The custom option can be used to implement custom translation logic.
+Selecting custom, you can define the field’s custom “translation key” format.
+Field values will be copied to all sites that produce the same key.

+For example, to make the field translatable based on the first two characters of the site handle, you could enter `{site.handle[:2]}`.

 ## Field Types